ActiveCommerce/training/src/ActiveCommerce.Training.CartPersistence/README.md

 Cart Persistence POC
 ========
-This a proof of concept example which demonstrates how you might implement persistent carts in Active Commerce.
+This example demonstrates how you might implement persistent carts in Active Commerce.

 The example as-is handles the following use cases:
 * A customer whose session expires